smartcontractkit/solana-prediction-game/README.md

     ```
    2. To quickly start a new project, run the following commands:
     ```sh
-    cd blockchain-prediction-game    # Change directory to the project vercel          # Deploy to the cloud
+    cd solana-prediction-game    # Change directory to the project vercel          # Deploy to the cloud
     ```
    3. Finally, [connect your Git repository](https://vercel.com/docs/git) to Vercel and deploy with git push.